UPMC Western Maryland honored for Neonatal Abstinence Syndrome care

-Thanks to their hard work during a two-year collaborative effort through the Maryland Safety Patient Council, the staff of the Western Maryland Health System Labor & Delivery, Postpartum and Nursery has some new recognition to display.
+Thanks to their hard work during a two-year collaborative effort through the Maryland Safety Patient Council, the staff of the UPMC Western Maryland Labor & Delivery, Postpartum and Nursery has some new recognition to display.

 “It taught us the best practice to take care of these babies,” said Charge Nurse Terri Crawford.
 “We’ve seen a real difference.
 The training involved makes the parents a bigger part of the treatment for the baby.”

 In order to qualify for the NAS banner, 85 percent of staff must take the training.
 “We are proud to say that we had 91 percent participation,” Crawford said.
 “To have that number comply is just awesome.”

 The knowledge the staff now shares allows for continuity even as staffing changes during a family’s stay in the hospital.

 “We are very proud,” Crawford added.
 “It is a real privilege to work with so many who are this dedicated to caring for these patients in our community.”